There is nothing worse than that awful stomach-sinking moment when the baggage carousel comes to a halt and you realize your bag is missing.

 You can further reduce the risk of losing luggage by choosing certain airlines over others.

-Some carriers are more prone to bag mishaps than others, according to a new report from Luggagehero, a bag storage service based in Copenhagen.
+Some carriers are more prone to bag mishaps than others, according to a new report from luggage storage service Luggagehero.

 Meanwhile, the odds of losing luggage are greater for passengers flying Envoy Air, ExpressJet, and SkyWest.
 These 3 carriers rank at the very bottom of the list with over twice the number of complaints as the top performing airlines.

 In the rare instance that your luggage is lost, the airline owes you compensation.
 How much?
-Currently, that amount is capped at $3,500 by most U.S. airlines, 1,131 special drawing rights—or about $1,600 for airlines operating under the Montreal Convention, or $10 per pound on airlines not operating under the Montreal Convention.
+Currently, that amount is capped at $3,500 by most U.S. airlines.
+For most international travel, it's 1,131 special drawing rights—or about $1,600 for airlines operating under the Montreal Convention, or $10 per pound on airlines not operating under the Montreal Convention.